PrincetonIntSchoolMathScience/election/presentation.md

 -Dr. Sergey Samsonau from Princeton International School of Mathematics and Science

--Dr. Andi Shehu from City University of New York"
+-Dr. Andi Shehu from City University of New York

 ## Outline